- Academic Strategic Plan

 A laptop in good working order is essential as computers are used at the law school and at residences in a variety of ways, such as the following:

-- E-mail messages are sent to students, some “LISTSERVs” are maintained for student/faculty interaction and distribution of course materials, some students use laptops for note-taking, and a variety of writing requirements are produced on computer.
+- E-mail messages are sent to students, some “LISTSERVs” are maintained for student/faculty interaction and distribution of course materials, some students use laptops for note-taking, video recording and a variety of writing requirements are produced on computer.

 - LEXIS and WESTLAW can be accessed on computers at the law school or from home with software distributed free to law students beginning with the Law School Orientation class during their first semester.